OlexG/wikicademy/README.md

 - [ ] TODO...

 ### Backend
-- [ ] GIT server tracking course JSONs
+- [ ] Interface with Github for tracking course changes
 - [ ] TODO...